 Neodymium magnets are extremely useful, but they have a few challenging drawbacks.
-Several value-added features can help make them more practical.
+Several features can help make them more practical.

 Thanks to their brittle texture, rare earth magnets can’t be drilled aftermarket, but some manufacturers mold neodymium magnets to have one or more openings that can accommodate a screw or string.
 When screwing your magnet into a nonmagnetic surface, take care not to overtighten it, since it can also crack the neodymium.
 Also, keep in mind that openings diminish the magnet’s density and surface area, thus reducing its magnetic force.
 For this reason, some neodymium magnets come with an adhesive backing to attach to nonmagnetic surfaces without holes and screws.